 Located on Islamorada this chain restaurant is one of my favourite places to enjoy relaxed Florida Keys dining.

 Not only can you enjoy some delicious fresh fish but the location of this place is gorgeous.
-They have plenty of both indoor and outdoor seating and the actual restaurant sits on a stilted platform over the sea meaning once you’ve finished your shrimps you can feed the rest to the huge fish looking for scraps and even spot a manatee or two.
+They have plenty of both indoor and outdoor seating.
+The actual restaurant sits on a stilted platform over the sea.
+Meaning once you’ve finished your shrimps you can feed the rest to the huge fish looking for scraps and even spot a manatee or two.

 This place was recommended to us by a local and it was just as good as promised.
 This is Spanish, tapas style dining at its best.

-It’s pretty pricey and one of the fancier restaurants on the island but we didn’t feel out of place dining early with our eight year old and there was plenty on the menu for her to choose from.
+It’s pretty pricey and one of the fancier restaurants on the island.
+But we didn’t feel out of place dining early with our eight year old.
+There was plenty on the menu for her to choose from.
 This meatball went down a treat!

 Ask the staff their favourite dishes and go with those, you wont be disappointed!